-Barbados is one of the ultimate luxury travel destinations, with its powdery sand beaches, upscale restaurants, bars, golf courses and of course, hotels.
-Here’s my pick of the top five luxury hotels in Barbados.
+Barbados is one of the ultimate luxury travel destinations, with its powdery sand beaches, upscale restaurants, bars, golf courses and, of course, hotels.
+Here’s my pick of the top luxury hotels in Barbados.

-Watching the cricket in the Kensington Oval, lively nights at Oistins Fish Fry, spending time on the island’s beautiful beaches – it’s one of my favourite islands in the Caribbean.
+Watching the cricket in the Kensington Oval, lively nights at Oistins Fish Fry, spending time on the island’s beautiful beaches – no wonder it’s one of my favourite islands in the Caribbean.

 Barbados has no shortage of luxury hotels but it can be difficult to choose one when you are planning your vacation.
-I’ve chosen five stellar five star hotels in Barbados that make for the perfect stay.
+I’ve chosen the best five star hotels in Barbados that make for the perfect stay.